-We have put the spins as far as possible to the left to maximize L_z , but note that we could not have put both electrons in the same orbital, since they have to be spin-aligned and we must obey the Pauli principle.
-Again the rule of maximizing orbital angular momentum is driven by the physics of Coulomb interaction.
+We have put the spins as far as possible to the right to maximize $L_z$ (Hund's 2nd rule) and we have aligned all the spins (Hund's 1st rule).
+Note that we could not have put both electrons in the same orbital, since they have to be spin-aligned and we must obey the Pauli principle.
+Again the rule of maximizing orbital angular momentum is driven by the physics of Coulomb interaction (as we will discuss briefly below in section 17.2.1) .

-At this point we have S = 1 and L = 5, but we still need to think about whether the orbital and spin angular momenta actually align with each other
+At this point we have S=3/2 and L=6, but we still need to think about how the spin and orbital angular momenta align with each other.